xinthink/flutter-keep/README.md

 This is a simplified [Google Keep] mobile app 'clone' built with [Flutter] + [Firebase].
 For practicing prototyping and Flutter skills only.

+If you love to, please read the [series of stories] on Medium to find out how to create this app from scratch.

 Screenshots:

 [![Flutter Keep demo](artworks/fltkeep_screenshots.jpg)](https://youtu.be/GXNXodzgbcM)